monty124/dockerovpn/README.md

 upgrading from my old script?

 delete all your containers
-pull the updated script and .env do the needful
+pull the updated script and/or update your .env do the needful

+.env file changes for v3 commit add these to your env file an update will pull the rest

+enable_trans=true/false
+enable_sab=true/false
+othercontainer=true
+othercontainerdotfilename=othercontainer

 urgh PIA changed their servers AGAIN you can do a fork & pull request